Google Page Experience Update: What and How to Prepare

 Published on January 8, 2021

-Another Google Algorithm update is on the horizon.
+Another Google algorithm update is on the horizon.
 In some ways, it’s already here.

 Updates to Google’s algorithm are often turbulent and carry a lot of uncertainty.
 It’s like waiting in the eye of the storm before the hurricane hits.